op7ic/WINFINGER/README.md

 *(Windows Version)_(x64 or x86)_(Major Edition)_(Service Pack, if any)_(Minor Edition, if any)_(updated or base)*

-For example, the following would be Windows XP Professional 64 bit with Service Pack 2, base image:
+For example, the following filename would correspond to Windows XP Professional 64 bit with Service Pack 2, base image:

 * WindowsXP_x64_professional_SP3_base.csv *

-For example, the following would be Windows XP Professional N 64 bit with Service Pack 2, base image:
+For example, the following filename would correspond to Windows XP Professional N 64 bit with Service Pack 2, base image:

 * WindowsXP_x64_professional_SP3_n_base.csv *